ASEAN leaders meet at summit dominated by Myanmar crisis

 "We have to be captains of our own ship to achieve peace."

-A draft joint communique seen by AFP left blank its Myanmar section, belying the lack of consensus in the 10-member bloc whose peace efforts have so far been fruitless.
+A draft joint communique seen by AFP left blank its Myanmar section, illustrating the lack of consensus in the 10-member bloc whose peace efforts have so far been fruitless.

 But Philippine President Ferdinand Marcos Jr said Manila was ready to step in to chair the bloc in 2026 instead of Myanmar, without disclosing the reason.